yi-huang-1/torchrdit/wiki/SourceBatching.md

 # Source Batching Module

 ## Overview
-The source batching feature in TorchRDIT v0.1.22 enables efficient processing of multiple incident sources simultaneously, providing significant performance improvements for parameter sweeps and multi-condition optimizations.
+The source batching feature in TorchRDIT enables efficient processing of multiple incident sources simultaneously, providing significant performance improvements for parameter sweeps and multi-condition optimizations.

+As of v0.1.27, source batching is fully integrated into the unified SolverResults interface - there is no separate BatchedSolverResults class.

 ## Key Features
 - Process multiple incident angles in a single solve() call